lf444/lf444/README.md

 </a>
 <br />

-I a Junior Software Developer 🚀 from France.I enjoy eating food and traveling.
+I a Junior Software Developer 🚀 from France.
+I enjoy life.

 <p align="center">